 Topographic maps, or topo maps for short, are an incredible resource for anglers.
 Today, nearly every lake in America has a detailed map with one-foot contours available for free on the internet, giving anglers easy access to the layout of their home water, or any other water they choose.

 The topo map is the first thing you should look at before you head to the water, particularly if you’re heading somewhere you’ve never been.
 Bass relate to structure throughout the year.
 Points, humps, channel swings, ditches are all examples of structure that the bass will call home, and map study is how you find those places.
+Map study is important all year, especially during the prespawn migration in the Spring.

 How do I read a topographic map?